This is part 2 of WHAT IS ELECTRICITY. Loading...

 different "kind" of water.
 Instead electric current is a flow of

-#3 below, which
+definition #3 below, which

-says that the electricity is the flowing motion of charge rather
+says that the electricity is the flowing motion of charge, rather

-than the charge itself.
+than electricity being the charge itself.

 According to the scientists' definition of "electricity," there is no such